Contents

 </asp:CreateUserWizard>

-The control generates HTML similar to the following (showing the markup that the
+The control renders HTML similar to the following:

 <table cellspacing="0" cellpadding="0" border="0" id="CreateUserWizard1" style="border-collapse:collapse;">